-Winston Solicitors LLP advise many clients each week on their proposed Settlement Agreements (formerly known as Compromise Agreements).
+Winston Solicitors (UK) Limited advise many clients each week on their proposed Settlement Agreements (formerly known as Compromise Agreements).

 We always ensure that the offer made is appropriate, advising on how much the client is likely to receive if the matter went to Employment Tribunal, the likelihood of success, the timescale and the costs involved.